neo4j-partners/neo4j-databricks-demo/docs/GRAPH_AUGMENTATION.md

 └─────────────────┘           └──┴───────────────────────────────┴─┘
 ```

+### The Enrichment Loop

 The bidirectional flow distinguishes this architecture from traditional ETL.
-Data doesn't just move from source to destination; it cycles back.
-Extraction populates the lakehouse with structured graph data that agents can query.
-Enrichment returns agent-discovered relationships to Neo4j, where they become first-class citizens available for graph traversal and algorithms.
+Data cycles rather than flowing one direction.
+Extraction populates the lakehouse with structured graph data.
+Agents analyze that data against unstructured documents.
+Enrichment writes discovered relationships back to Neo4j, where they become first-class citizens for graph traversal and algorithms.
+Each cycle compounds insights: an INTERESTED_IN relationship enables community detection, which informs marketing, which generates new interactions, which feed back into the next enrichment cycle.

-This cycling matters because insights compound.
-An agent discovers that James wants renewable energy stocks.
-That enrichment creates an INTERESTED_IN relationship in the graph.
-The next analysis cycle might find other customers with similar interest patterns, enabling community detection algorithms to cluster customers by shared preferences.
-Those clusters inform marketing campaigns, which generate new customer interactions, which produce new profile updates, which feed back into the enrichment loop.
+### Neo4j: The Graph Foundation

+Neo4j's property graph model stores entities as nodes and connections as relationships, each carrying rich attributes.
+The Cypher query language makes relationship-centric questions natural to express.
+"Which customers have accounts at the same banks as customers holding renewable energy stocks?" becomes a straightforward graph traversal rather than a complex multi-join SQL query.
+This graph-native approach captures semantic meaning as first-class citizens, mirroring how domain experts naturally think about the problem space.

+### Databricks: The Analytical Staging Ground

-The lakehouse serves as the analytical staging ground where this synthesis happens.
-Neo4j excels at storing and traversing relationships, but it wasn't designed for the kind of cross-referencing analysis that compares document contents against graph structure.
-Databricks provides the compute environment where agents can join tabular extracts with vector-searched document chunks, run SQL aggregations alongside LLM inference, and produce enrichment proposals that would be awkward to generate inside the graph database itself.
+The lakehouse handles what Neo4j wasn't designed for: cross-referencing analysis that compares document contents against graph structure.
+Structured data extracted from Neo4j arrives in Delta Lake tables, feeding a Genie agent that queries using natural language.
+Unstructured documents flow into Unity Catalog volumes where a Knowledge Assistant accesses them via RAG.
+A multi-agent supervisor coordinates both, joining tabular extracts with vector-searched document chunks, running SQL aggregations alongside LLM inference, and producing enrichment proposals that would be awkward to generate inside the graph database itself.

 ## Step 1: Extract Graph Data to the Lakehouse